-This year, on the feast day of the Archangel Michael, we prayed novena prayers directed to the saint, through Jesus, in front of a powerful if weatherworn and neglected statue along River Road in Youngstown, New York.
+This year, on the feast day of the Archangel Michael, we prayed novena prayers directed to the saint in front of a powerful, if weather-worn and neglected, statue along River Road in Youngstown, New York.

-It’s a gorgeous spot with interesting–and at one point, miraculous–past that becomes relevant as the period between the archangel’s feast and the onset of autumn bring us toward winter.
+It’s a gorgeous spot with an interesting—and at one point, miraculous—past that becomes relevant as the period between the archangel’s feast and the onset of autumn brings us toward winter.

 That history (quickly):

-What makes it remarkable is that, in a particularly intense ice jam on the river in 1955, this little riverside chapel was surrounded by massive slabs of ice—while many neighboring structures succumbed to damage or destruction, the chapel is said to have been spared, mere inches away from catastrophe.
+What makes it remarkable is that, in a particularly intense ice jam on the river in 1955, this little riverside chapel was surrounded by massive slabs of ice; while many neighboring structures succumbed to damage or destruction, the chapel was spared from catastrophe.

 Here’s an idea of that ice jam’s ferocity.